-Art.
+WAKO Rules Ring Sports Low Art.
 5.2 Directive 2 - concerning offences.

 During each round a judge cannot penalize each offence they see, regardless of whether the Referee has noticed it or not.
 They have to call the Referees attention to that offence.
-If the Referee gives an official warning to one of the fighters, the judges must note it writing "W" on the "FOULS" column on the scoring paper, but that does not mean a minus point to the other fighter.
+If the Referee gives an official warning to one of the fighters, the Judges must note it, writing "W" on the FOULS column on the scoring paper, but that does not mean a minus point to the other fighter.
 When a Referee decides to give a minus point to a fighter, each of three judges will put a "-1" in the appropriate column.
-At the end of the round each judge will add three points to the final score of the other fighter (if judges use clickers and score cards).
+At the end of the round each judge will add three points to the final score of the other kickboxer (if judges use clickers and score cards).